How to Choose a Dog Collar

 Getting the right measurements for your dog’s collar is important to make sure you get the right size.
 For most dogs, you want a dog collar to be snug, but not too tight.
 You should be able to fit at least two fingers under the collar easily without causing your dog to have trouble breathing.
 You should also be able to slide the collar around with no painful tugs or snags on their fur or skin.

-A collar that is poorly fitted can make your dog uncomfortable and even injure them.
+A collar that is poorly fitted can make your dog uncomfortable.
+In fact, it’s one of the reasons why dogs rub their faces.
+A poorly-fitted collar could even injure them.
 If it’s too tight, it can restrict breathing and make exercise difficult and uncomfortable.
 It can also cause chafing over time.
 On the other hand, a collar that is too loose can easily get caught on things.
 Your dog can also slip out of it easily, which could put them in dangerous situations and does not offer easy identification if they get lost.

 How to Measure Your Dog for a Dog Collar